Overview

 Option B: Custom signing function (for server-side Node.js)

-Cartridge is specialized for gaming applications and provides social login and passkey authentication.
-Opens a popup for user authentication.
-Best for:- Gaming applications
+Cartridge is specialized for gaming applications and provides social login and passkey authentication.- Web: opens a Controller popup (install

 - Social login integration